MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/mobile/android.md

 ## Prerequisites

-- MetaMask Mobile version 7.6.0 or higher installed on your target device (that is, a physical device or emulator)
+- MetaMask Mobile version 7.6.0 or above installed on your target device (that is, a physical device or emulator)

   :::note